JeffDeCola/my-vagrant-boxes/docs/_includes/README.md

 # OVERVIEW

-Vagrant is useful for the automated **BUILD** and **DEPLOY** of a custom image in an isolated environment.
+Vagrant is useful for the automated **BUILD** and **DEPLOY** of a custom image.
 This is useful for easily launching a common custom design environment for a project because you only need a Vagrantfile.

 ![IMAGE - vagrant-overview - IMAGE](pics/vagrant-overview.jpg)